The Southern Christian

-Since 1971, SCLC Magazine has been the official national publication of the Southern Christian Leadership Conference (SCLC).
-SCLC Magazine is printed and published quarterly, it serves as a vital educational and informational link between the SCLC's national headquarters in Atlanta and its many chapters and affiliates throughout the U.S.
+Since 1971, the SCLC Magazine has been printed and published quarterly and it serves as a vital educational and informational link between the SCLC's international headquarters in Atlanta and its chapters and affiliates throughout the U.S.

-SCLC Magazine is distributed to its chapters, affiliates and membership nationwide with an estimated readership of 400,000.
+SCLC Magazine is distributed to its chapters, affiliates and membership nationwide.
+It has an estimated readership of 400,000.
 As America's most respected civil rights voice, SCLC Magazine serves as a major vehicle for leading corporations to enhance their visibility and sales among 45,000,000 African-American consumers.

-SCLC Magazine is distributed to universities, state and junior colleges that are primarily in minority communities.
+SCLC Magazine is distributed to universities and that are primarily in minority communities.
 It is a viable recruiting tool for corporations interested in hiring qualified minority applicants.
 In addition, SCLC Magazine is distributed to both local and national officials, government agencies, civil rights organizations, Fortune 500 corporations and to our many supporters.

 SCLC Magazine's editorial content focuses on national and international current events and issues, which shape the lives of minorities in particular, and provides valuable information to its readership of the SCLC's struggle in the Civil Rights Movement.
-Editorial for SCLC Magazine pertinent to the Civil Rights Movement is submitted for publication by a diverse group of educators, politicians, economists, activists and involved citizens.
+Content is submitted for publication by a diverse group of educators, politicians, economists, activists and involved citizens.

 Advertisers in SCLC Magazine, many of whom are Fortune 500 corporations in stature, demonstrate their shared concerns for the SCLC's humanitarian endeavors and give recognition and credibility to their corporation's fair attitudes and equal opportunity policies.